Time-varying first-order autoregressive processes with irregular innovations: Introduction

+Turning more to mathematical aspects of irregular autoregressive processes, these have been studied, among others, in \cite{basawa:jtsa:2005}, \cite{davis-mccormick1989}, \cite{davis-knight-liu1992}, \cite{MR1288286}, \cite{feigin:1996:aaop}, \cite{nielsen-shephard1999}, \cite{knight2001}, \cite{ing:jasa:positive:auto:2012}, \cite{ing:jtsa:2018}.
+However, all these references give rise to parametric models and stationary processes, which is not always appropriate.
+Our aim is thus to make the next step and move to non-parametric, locally stationary autoregressive processes in the irregular realm.
+To be more precise, we replace $a$ in \eqref{intro:ar:1} with a function $f:[0,1]\mapsto[0,\rho]$ with $\rho\in(0,1)$, leading to the time-varying first-order autoregressive (tvAR(1)) process given by

+with innovations $\varepsilon_k\geq 0$ (or $\varepsilon_k \leq 0$) and design points $k/N\in[0,1]$.
+Our aim here is to estimate $f$ subject to certain smoothness constraints, based on the observations $X_1,\ldots,X_N$.
+For convenience, we work with positive innovations and equidistant design points, but the results could be extended to negative innovations or inequidistant design points with analogous arguments.
+As it turns out, solving this task is not easy, and requires new ideas for the following reasons: First, previous techniques developed in the references above focus on weak convergence results, which is not sufficient for us, as we require (optimal) concentration results.
+Secondly, it is not at all clear how to adapt these methods to fit a non-parametric context, and we therefore develop our own approach.

+There is, by now, a huge body of literature on various aspects of (regular) locally stationary processes, see for instance \cite{dahlhaus2012} for an overview, and \cite{dahlhaus_richter_wu_2019},\cite{richter_dahlhaus_2019},\cite{eichler_2011},\cite{kreiss_boot_2015}, \cite{Vogt_aos_2012}, for some more recent contributions.
+However, to the best of our knowledge, the past end present theory entirely focuses on regular models, and thus have an entirely different statistical complexity from an information theoretic perspective.
 As in classical, parametric statistics, irregular models are rather connected to order statistics and extreme value theory than to sample means, as is the case for regular models.
 In the present context, this leads to dealing with delicate problems involving extremes of weakly dependent processes.
 Another interesting feature of our irregular, time varying process \eqref{eq:AR-process} is that local, stationary approximations appear to be a pitfall in general.
 In the regular case, local stationarity is usually exploited by locally approximating the process by a stationary proxy in order to apply all the machinery available for stationary processes, see e.g. \cite{dahlhaus2012} for details.
 We dispense with such an approximation to avoid the resulting approximation error.
 In fact, this appears to be even necessary to attain the minimax rates in general, since otherwise the approximation error appears to be too large.